RLBot/RLBotTraining/README.md

  - Customizable Pass/Fail criteria
  - Importing of shots/playlists from BakkesMod training
  - Playlists of exercises
- - Automatic reloading of both bot and exercise code.
+ - Automatic reloading of both bot and exercise code
  - Imports from bakkesmod training

 ## Architecture